2022 BTE KOC Series Presented by McMurtry’s Racing Engines Rules and Regulations.

-- A) Once Jr is pre-staged, Jr. can no longer be touched by pit crew.
-(Exception-If Jr quits running crew can attempt to restart the car one single time.)
+- Once Jr is pre-staged, Jr. can no longer be touched by pit crew.

-- G) One Pull Back permitted during eliminations.
+- One Pull Back permitted during eliminations.
 Only the starting line director will pull back entry behind the stage and pre-stage bulbs.
 ADDITIONALLY, IF A RACER IS GIVEN A ROLLBACK AND IF HIS/HER COMPETITOR IS STAGED/PRE-STAGED, BOTH RACERS WILL BE GIVEN THE OPPORTUNITY TO RE-DO THEIR STAGING PROCESS.

 - 6 non-Negotiables.
 All racers must have in order to make pass down the track.
 1-Race Gloves, 2-Race Pants, 3-Race Jacket, 4-Full Face Race Helmet with shield, 5-Arm Restraints, 6-Race Shoes

-- I) Jr. Racer must keep all safety equipment on at all times until race vehicle comes to complete stop.
+- Jr. Racer must keep all safety equipment on at all times until race vehicle is off and comes to a complete stop.

-- K) All race vehicles must have a “kill” switch accessible to driver.
+- All race vehicles should have a “kill” switch accessible to driver.

-- L) Any second violation of any Jr. Dragster rule in the same event weekend will result in disqualification of that day’s event in which the second violation occurred.
+- Any violation of any Jr. Dragster rule in the same event weekend can result in disqualification of that day’s event in which the second violation occurred.
 Any points earned will NOT be forfeited.

 Miscellaneous Rules & Regulations

-For any round complete, KOC Points are earned toward KOC Championship Points Standings.
+- For All rounds complete, KOC Points are earned toward KOC Championship Points Standings.

 - If a KOC Event is cancelled due to weather or cancelled due to any other unforeseen circumstance, up to two cancelled events can be attempted to be rescheduled.
 If the Final Event is cancelled, the event will be rescheduled.